kumahq/kuma-website/docs/docs/0.4.0/documentation/overview.md

 * `kuma-prometheus-sd`: this is a helper tool that enables native integration between `Kuma` and `Prometheus`.
 Thanks to it, `Prometheus` will be able to automatically find all dataplanes in your Mesh and scrape metrics out of them.
 * `kuma-tcp-echo`: this is a sample application that echos back the requests we are making, used for demo purposes.

-In addition to these binaries, there is another binary that will be executed when running on Kubernetes:

-* `kuma-injector`: only for Kubernetes, this is a process that listens to events propagated by Kubernetes, and that automatically injects a `kuma-dp` sidecar container to our services.

 A minimal Kuma deployment involves one or more instances of the control-plane (`kuma-cp`), and one or more instances of the data-planes (`kuma-dp`) which will connect to the control-plane as soon as they startup.
 Kuma supports two modes:

 * `universal`: when it's being installed on a Linux compatible machine like MacOS, Virtual Machine or Bare Metal.
 This also includes those instances where Kuma is being installed on a Linux base machine (ie, a Docker image).